linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 The EVB has one J_PCIE_RC header.

-**How to use**
+### Linux test

 - Insert a Nuvoton EVB into J_PCIE_RC header.
-Here a Runbmc BUV EVB is used.
+Here a Poleg EVB is used.

-- Power up the BUV EVB and then the Arbel EVB.
+- Power up the Poleg EVB and then the Arbel EVB.

-- Locate the buv device by inputting the **lspci** command on the openbmc debug console.
+- Locate the poleg evb device by inputting the **lspci** command on the openbmc debug console.
 Here is an example result.
 ```
 00:00.0 PCI bridge: PLDA Device 1111 (rev 01)
 01:00.0 PCI bridge: PLDA PCI Express Bridge (rev 02)